 Figure 7.6.
-Ground Zero, the Entry Point of 30 Days in Activeworlds.
+Ground Zero, the Entry Point of 30 Days in ActiveWorlds.

-Additional to Ground Zero, a builders' yard was constructed providing all the objects - 368 in total - with which users could construct any kind of object within the world server.
+Additional to Ground Zero, a builders' yard was constructed providing all the objects - 368 in total - with which users could construct any kind of structure within the world server.
 The objects were the standard set used within the ActiveWorlds system and included a range of walls, windows, doors, furnishings, and landscape items.
 Additional self-modelled objects were added during the second phase of the project.
 Figure 7.7 illustrates a view of the builders yard from 69N-69W.

 Figure 7.7.
-A section of the Ruildow Vard 60NL60M
+A section of the Builders Yard, 69N-69W

-Full details of the project were provided via a web site, with the site providing extensive pages aimed at the 'newbie' user, thus illustrating how to build, communicate, and move in the virtual space.
-A statement that all users were made aware of was that all conversation and building would be logged while users were within the world.
+Full details of the project were provided via a web

+site, with the site providing

+extensive pages aimed at the 'newbie'-user, thus illustrating how to build, communicate, and move in the virtual space.
+All users were made aware of was that all conversations and buildings would be logged while users were within the world.

 The author was represented at all times in the world as 'Smithee' using the avatar known as Butch which is illustrated by Figure 7.8.
 Avatars names and styles are predefined as part of the ActiveWorlds system.
-The avatar was kept consistent throughout the project to ensure that users would become familiar with the 'World Owner' but it Figure 7.8.
-Smit should be noted that the Butch avatar was also available to all registered Activeworlds users.
+The avatar was kept consistent throughout the project to ensure that users would become familiar with the 'World Owner' but it should be noted that the Butch avatar was also available to all registered ActiveWorlds users.